guanquann/tp/docs/DeveloperGuide.md

 We plan to support more flexible formats, including country codes and special characters.
 For example:
 `+65 1234 5678`, `+129-123-334-5678`.

-5. **Improve Search Functionality**: The current implementation of the find command allows users to search for contacts based on their names, tags, or company names.
+5. **Improve Search Functionality:** The current implementation of the find command allows users to search for contacts based on their names, tags, or company names.
 However, it does not support searching by address, email, or phone number.
 We acknowledge that the ability to search by these fields can significantly enhance user experience by providing more flexibility and efficiency in locating contact information.
 The initial decision to exclude address, email, and phone number from the search criteria was based on a focus on the most commonly used identifiers for quick search and to maintain simplicity in the search interface.
 We also considered the privacy implications and the less frequent necessity of searching by personal information such as phone numbers or addresses.
 However, in order to enhance the utility of our contact management system, we are planning to introduce expanded search capabilities.
 This will include the ability to search for contacts by their phone numbers, email addresses, and physical addresses.
 This enhancement aims to provide a comprehensive search functionality that meets the needs of all users, making the tool more versatile and efficient for locating specific entries.

+6. **Warning when using `clear` command:** The current implementation of the `clear` command deletes all contacts and orders without any warning or confirmation from the user.
+This can lead to accidental data loss if the user mistakenly enters the command.
+To prevent such incidents, we plan to introduce a warning prompt when the `clear` command is executed.
+The warning message will inform the user about the irreversible nature of the action and prompt them to confirm their decision before proceeding with the deletion.

+7. **Advanced data validation for inputs:** The current implementation does not check the length of text-based inputs.
+We plan to add a reasonable length limit for relevant fields such as `NAME`, `EMAIL`, `ADDRESS`, `TAG`, `COMPANY` and `REMARK` to prevent database overflow, ensure data integrity, and enhance user experience.